 The fiberglass shaft matches the strength of wood but surpasses it in comfort and durability.
 A wide, nonslip D-grip handle offers added comfort during tough jobs.
 Wood reinforcement makes the handle both long-lasting and crack resistant.
 A thick steel blade rises to any digging and prying tasks.

-- Durable fiberglass shaft
+- Triple-wall fiberglass shaft

 Roamwild’s garden spade combines multiple functions in one tool.
 This lightweight spade features a pointed digging blade and a root-cutting edge.
 The arrow-shaped end penetrates compacted soil, while the serrated root cutting edge helps to slice through sod and roots.